 Day traders develop trading strategies utilizing technical analysis, but it is a time-consuming and risky method best suited to advanced traders.

 The HODL Strategy

 HODLing allows investors to profit from long-term value appreciation when investing for a long time.
 The HODL approach can help investors avoid the risk of selling low and buying high since they are not exposed to short-term volatility.
 However, the HODL strategy has its downsides.
 Given cryptocurrency’s volatility, an asset may not appreciate even when held for long.
-In the other cases, the crypto asset may lose value, causing loss to the trader who has bought it.
+In other cases, the crypto asset may lose value, being able to cause a significant loss.

 The crypto futures trading strategy comprises two parties agreeing to buy and sell a specific amount of an underlying cryptocurrency, such as Bitcoin (BTC), at a predetermined future price on a predetermined date and time.

 Futures trading allows you to trade in various cryptocurrencies without holding any of them.
 Individuals can capitalize on futures to hedge against market swings.

 Futures trading enables traders to profit from any direction of the market.
 When a downtrend is expected, a trader can ‘short’ the market and profit from that price movement.
 A trader expects the market to move in the opposite direction by shorting.